elysium-tms/logseq-elysium/README.md

   <br>Elysium - dark theme for Logseq<br>
 </h1>

-> [!IMPORTANT]
-> This theme is currently being developed, so expect updates.

 The goal of this theme is to provide a smooth experience and maintain attractive colors, even when **Night Mode** *(yellow light filter)* is turned on, whether on desktop or mobile.